 The first set is formed by adverbs of high degree.
 These adverbs are sometimes called intensifiers: very, quite, entirely, utterly, highly, greatly, perfectly, absolutely, strongly, considerably, pretty, much.
 The second set includes adverbs of excessive degree (direct and reverse) also belonging to the broader subclass of intensifiers: too, awfully, tremendously, dreadfully, terrifically.
 The third set is made up of adverbs of unexpected degree: surprisingly, astonishingly, amazingly.
-The fourth set is formed by adverbs of moderate degree: fairly, comparatively, relatively, moderately, rather.
-The fifth set includes adverbs of low degree: slightly, a little, a bit.
+The fourth set is formed by adverbs of low degree: slightly, a little, a bit.
 The sixth set is constituted by adverbs of approximate degree: almost, nearly.
-The seventh set includes adverbs of optimal degree: enough, sufficiently, adequately.
-The eighth set is formed by adverbs of inadequate degree: insufficiently, intolerably, unbearably, ridiculously.
+The seventh set includes adverbs of optimal degree: insufficiently, intolerably, unbearably, ridiculously.
 The ninth set is made up of adverbs of under-degree: hardly, scarcely.